B-brane transport in anomalous (2,2) models and localization: Introduction

-The paper is organized as follows.
 In \autoref{sec:section2} we review the basics of abelian anomalous GLSM and we perform a very careful analysis on how the mixed phases arise in the different K\"ahler cones.
-In \autoref{sec:HJmodel} we review the necessary background on Hirzebruch-Jung resolutions and their corresponding GLSMs.
+In \autoref{sec:HJmodel} we review the necessary background on Hirzebruch-Jung resolutions and their corresponding GLSMs that will accompany us throughout the paper.
 We apply results of the previous section to these models in order to have a complete picture of their phase structure.

-In \autoref{sec:hpf} we analyze the image of the GLSM B-branes $(\mathcal{B},L)$ into the different phases, focusing on their projection on the Higgs branch and working mostly in Hirzebruch-Jung models.
-We also review the hemisphere partition function (HPF) of GLSMs, that can be seen as the central charge of $(\mathcal{B},L)$, and compute it for several classes of branes in Hirzebruch-Jung models, when some restrictions apply.
-In \autoref{sec:Ktheoreticaspects} we review the necessary machinery of K-theory and cohomology of toric varieties to define the geometrical central charge of B-branes on the different Higgs branches and compare it to the HPF computed in \autoref{sec:hpf}.
-Finally, in \autoref{sec:Grade restriction rule} we turn to the question on how to map (transport) B-branes between the different phases.
-This is done by studying the contours of $(\mathcal{B},L)$ as we vary the K\"ahler parameters and we derive this way a version of the grade restriction rule \cite{Herbst:2008jq} for Hirzebruch-Jung models.
-Our derived rule is analogous to the ones in \cite{Hori:2013ika} and \cite{ballard2012variation}.
+In \autoref{sec:hpf} we define GLSM B-branes $(\cB,L)$ and their geometric projection $F_{\text{geom}}(\cB)$ into the Higgs branch of each phase.
+This turns out to correctly describe the gauge-decoupling limit for a class of branes called band-restricted, determined later on.
+We review there our main tool, the GLSM hemisphere partition $Z_{D^2}(\cB)$, which is also the central charge of $(\mathcal{B},L)$, and we compute it for several classes of branes in Hirzebruch-Jung models.
+A careful regularization is needed to ensure that compactly-supported branes have finite central charge.
+In \autoref{sec:Ktheoreticaspects} we review the necessary machinery of K-theory and cohomology of toric varieties to define the geometrical central charge of B-branes on the different Higgs branches and compare it to the hemisphere partition function computed in \autoref{sec:hpf}.

+This brings us finally in \autoref{sec:Band restriction rule} to the intertwined questions of B-brane transport and the gauge-decoupling limit.
+These are addressed by studying the contours of $(\mathcal{B},L)$ as we vary the K\"ahler parameters, and we derive this way a version of the band restriction rule \cite{Herbst:2008jq} for anomalous abelian GLSMs.
+Hirzebruch-Jung models provide a good illustration of the techniques involved.